Understanding what a dig box is and why your female dragon needs one to comfortably lay her eggs is an essential part of your pet’s care.

 Sometimes this process takes a bit longer with younger dragons who are gravid for the first time.

 A gravid beardie will gain weight reasonably suddenly and quickly.

-If you examine her belly closely, you’ll notice it’s enlarged, and sort of lumpy; these lumps are the outlines of eggs!
+If you examine her belly closely, you’ll notice it’s enlarged and lumpy; these lumps are the outlines of eggs!

 There will also be several marked changes in her behavior, so don’t be too surprised if she becomes a bit more lethargic until she’s ready to finally lay her clutch.

 Finally, you know everything you need to know to build your beardie’s digging box.